Como resetar a senha de root

 From the desktop, open a terminal and switch to root using

-To view your hard drive device nodes, in the terminal type:
+To view your hard drive device nodes, enter

-df -H. For this example we will use
+df -Hinto the terminal.
+For this example we will use

 /dev/sda2for the root